boppreh/carlo/README.md

 ## Example 1

-Sample values from a one 20-sided dice vs three 6-sided dices and have histograms of the distributions.
+Compare samples from one 20-sided dice vs three 6-sided dices.

-As standalone module (note that `d(n)` is available, and all functions from the `random` module):
+As standalone module (where `d(n)` simulates the roll of a `n`-sided dice):

     $ python -m carlo 'd(20)' 'd(6)+d(6)+d(6)'